 12.)
 Lake Minnewanka

 You see, Lake Minnewanka is an excellent place to go swimming, fishing, sailing and boating in the summer.
-Though, it’s just as beautiful to see in the winter, too.
-It really is one of the best places in Alberta to see at any time of the year.
+Though it’s just as beautiful to see in the winter, too.
+It really is one of the best places in Alberta to visit at any time of the year.
+Some of the easiest (and most beautiful trails straddle its shorelines, and the azure waters make the perfect spot to take a rest and admire the ridiculously picturesque views.

 Read more: Best hikes in Alberta